Model Context Protocol

 Available Tools

-Tools covering the full intelligence surface: loan search, entity resolution, capital graph traversal, and signal retrieval.
+A representative subset of the tool surface covering loan search, entity resolution, capital graph traversal, portfolio analytics, and signal retrieval.
+The full tool catalogue is provided on MCP access.
 The agent selects the right tool based on the user's natural-language query.

 Loan SearchTool